 - Sex hormones: Testosterone and estrogen are very important for growth during puberty.

 Once a person has been through puberty, the growth plates stop making new bone.
 They fuse together, and the person stops growing.
-This means that when a person reaches 18 years of age, they are not able to increase their height.
+This means that when an individual reaches adulthood, they are not able to increase their height.

-Practicing good posture and keeping the back and core muscles strong can allow a person to stand straighter and appear taller.
+Assuming proper posture and keeping the back and core muscles strong and engaged can allow a person to stand straighter and appear taller.

-Height is largely determined by DNA.
-However, environmental factors such as nutrition and exercise can affect growth during development.
+DNA determines a person’s height.
+However, environmental factors, such as nutrition and exercise, can affect growth during development.

 As children get older, they need good nutrition and plenty of exercise to help their bodies make the hormones they need to grow.
 Teenagers will experience a growth spurt during puberty.
 After that, their bones will stop growing, and they will not get any taller.